johnmasonyxe/files/AC.md

 ### application should be secure
 + apis use xsrfHeaderName, xsrfCookieName
-todo: explain why these help
-- stretch ac - add capcha
++ add capcha to assert that a user is human

 ### testing
 - ui should have tests that ensure functionality is working as intended (100% coverage not expected)